wallaceweb/move-gc/README.md

 3. Follow listed steps

+**Nintendont has issues with some ciso files.
+This program will not fix/reconfigure files in a way that will make non-working ciso files work with Nintendont.
+I merely added ciso functionality to the program as I have seen others online mention they were able to get ciso files to work properly**

 Sorry if everything is a bit of a mess!
 Pretty new to programming but was excited to share this utility that I made.
 I'll try to help if anyone needs it!